dennisXZX/web-developer-notes/Git.md

 #### git checkout

+`git checkout branchName` to switch to a branch.

-`git checkout -` to checkout the previous branch.
+`git checkout -b branchName` to create and switch to newly created branch.

+`git checkout -b branchName SHA` to create a branch based on a commit.

 #### .gitignore